awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/security-best-practices.md

-# Security Best Practices for Kinesis Data Analytics<a name="security-best-practices"></a>
+# Security Best Practices for Kinesis Data Analytics for Apache Flink<a name="security-best-practices"></a>

-**Warning**
-For new projects, we recommend that you use the new Kinesis Data Analytics Studio over Kinesis Data Analytics for SQL Applications\.
-Kinesis Data Analytics Studio combines ease of use with advanced analytical capabilities, enabling you to build sophisticated stream processing applications in minutes\.

 Amazon Kinesis Data Analytics provides a number of security features to consider as you develop and implement your own security policies\.
 The following best practices are general guidelines and don’t represent a complete security solution\.
 Because these best practices might not be appropriate or sufficient for your environment, treat them as helpful considerations rather than prescriptions\.

+## Implement least privilege access<a name="security-best-practices-privileges"></a>

+When granting permissions, you decide who is getting what permissions to which Kinesis Data Analytics resources\.
+You enable specific actions that you want to allow on those resources\.
+Therefore you should grant only the permissions that are required to perform a task\.
+Implementing least privilege access is fundamental in reducing security risk and the impact that could result from errors or malicious intent\.

 ## Use IAM roles to access other Amazon services<a name="security-best-practices-roles"></a>